Open Search

 An MHA is a master’s degree with one major intention—to prepare individuals for leadership, management, or oversight roles in health care administration.
 Typically, this means an MHA degree’s curriculum will include courses in both business and healthcare.

 An MHA usually takes two years to complete, depending on the program’s structure and requirements.
-While every program will have its distinct lessons, here's a glimpse of what you can expect to study within a typical MHA program:1
+While every program will have its distinct lessons, here's a glimpse of what you can expect to study within a typical MHA program:3

-• Healthcare management and operations
+• Foundations of healthcare management and operations

 • Public health